CarlosLaraFP/Snake-Game/README.md

 For Windows, if not using vcpkg, implement one of the following approaches:

-1. Copy the SDL2 .dll file (from your local installation) and paste it in the directory of your final .exe file
+1. Copy the SDL2.dll file (from your local installation) and paste it in the directory of your final .exe file
-2. Add the location of the SDL2.dll your your system PATH environment variable (i.e. ...\lib\x64)
+2. Add the location of the SDL2.dll to your system PATH environment variable (i.e. ...\lib\x64)

 ## Basic Build Instructions